lucastso/raw-case/README.md

 # raw-case
-raw-case, where I take a random project on a ui website and take it to code using different techs
+raw-case, where I take a random project on a ui website and take it to code using different techs.
+This project was made using React with Vite.js

 <hr>